Buyers Guide

 The “dirty pirate” faction.
 This is a specific reference to the group that Maul (after his bisection) led in a few episodes of Clone Wars, consisting of evil Mandalorians, Pykes, Swoop Riders, and Black Sun dudes.
 It can also play a couple bounty hunters: Cad Bane and Bossk.

-This may seem weird compared to the other recommendations but bear with me…TWO Shadow Collective Starter Sets and an Essentials Kit.
+This may seem weird compared to the other recommendations but bear with me…THREE Shadow Collective Starter Sets and an Essentials Kit.

 Shadow Collective is a little different/convenient because if you KNOW you want to get into it, this one box actually contains one copy each of what is by far the bread and butter of EVERY shadow collective list.
 Unlike the other boxes, you are never going to see a Shadow Collective list that doesn’t feature at least three (and usually many more) units that come in these boxes.
 Adding to that, they’re around half the price of the “traditional faction” battle force boxes.
-Once you have two of each it may worth it in my opinion to finish your collection using individual unit boxes, but the bargain is so good that it’s hard to recommend just doing one starter set and then doing unit boxes after that.
+Once you have three of each you’ll be able to run a full army with some good wiggle room.
+After that, it may worth it in my opinion to finish your collection using individual unit boxes, but the bargain is so good that it’s hard to recommend just doing one starter set and then doing unit boxes after that.

 Rounding Out Your Army (“High Value Buys”)